 14For if I pray in a tongue, my spirit prays, but my mind is unfruitful (1 Corinthians 14:2, 14).

-In talking about offensive prayer (Ephesians 6:18), it is my personal belief that Paul is talking about all kinds of Spirit-led and empowered prayer that breaks down every demonic stronghold, not only in people but also in territory that is dominated by demonic spirits.
-Some of this may be individuals who are led to pray in an unknown tongue but do not discount praying in your own language, as the Spirit influences you.
-Paul is very clear when he writes that not all Christians speak in tongues (1 Corinthians 12:30).
+In talking about offensive prayer (Ephesians 6:18), it is my personal belief that Paul is talking about all kinds of Spirit-led and empowered prayer that break down demonic strongholds, not only in people but also in territory dominated by demonic spirits.
+Some may be individuals led to pray in an unknown tongue but do not discount prayer in your own language, as the Spirit influences you.
+Paul writes that not all Christians speak in tongues (1 Corinthians 12:30).
 The Corinthians were a very gifted group of people, but I can’t see him telling the believers in Ephesus that praying in the Spirit was to pray only in tongues.
-The Body of Christ is a multi-faceted spiritual organism that uses the gifts and talents of us all to pull down spiritual strongholds through many different kinds of prayer.
-Spirit-led prayer is always backed up by the authority of God and the presence of the Spirit.
+The Body of Christ is a multi-faceted spiritual organism that uses the gifts and talents of all to pull down spiritual strongholds through many different kinds of prayer.
+Spirit-led prayer is backed up by the authority of God and the presence of the Spirit.

 We have an example of this type of prayer in Acts 4:23-31 after Peter and John were put in jail by the Jewish leadership for the “crime” of healing the lame man at the gate called Beautiful.
-The court appearance before the Sanhedrin was set for the next day.
-Peter, under the control and influence of the Spirit, spoke fearlessly and told the Chief Priests, Scribes, and leaders that they would not stop speaking about Jesus.
+At their court appearance, under the influence of the Spirit, Peter spoke fearlessly and told the Chief Priests, Scribes, and leaders that they would not stop talking about Jesus.
 They were released after many threats.
-Notice what the believers did after they were threatened:
+Notice what happened when Peter and John returned to the body of believers:

 23When they had been released, they went to their own companions and reported all that the chief priests and the elders had said to them.
 24And when they heard this, they lifted their voices to God with one accord and said, “O Lord, it is you who made the heaven and the earth and the sea, and all that is in them, 25who by the Holy Spirit, through the mouth of our father David your servant, said, ‘why did the Gentiles rage, and the peoples devise futile things?
 26‘the kings of the earth took their stand, and the rulers were gathered together against the Lord and against his Christ.’
 27“For truly in this city there were gathered together against Your holy servant Jesus, whom You anointed, both Herod and Pontius Pilate, along with the Gentiles and the peoples of Israel, 28to do whatever Your hand and Your purpose predestined to occur.
 29“And now, Lord, take note of their threats, and grant that Your bond-servants may speak Your word with all confidence, 30while You extend Your hand to heal, and signs and wonders take place through the name of Your holy servant Jesus.”
 31And when they had prayed, the place where they had gathered together was shaken, and they were all filled with the Holy Spirit and began to speak the word of God with boldness (Acts 4:23-31).

 The early disciples saw that their fight was not against flesh and blood but against spiritual forces.
 How did they respond to this demonic persecution?
 They prayed passionately with voices raised to God.
-They didn’t take turns to pray; they all prayed out loud in unison in various kinds of languages as the Spirit led them.
-In this instance, the very place where the believers were joined together was shaken after they raised their voices to God in Spirit-empowered prayer.
-The result of this kind of prayer was that the room where they were gathered was shaken under the power of the Spirit as again, the believers were filled with the Holy Spirit and began to speak the message of God with boldness.
+They didn’t take turns to pray; they all prayed aloud in unison in various languages as the Holy Spirit led them.
+In this instance, their meeting place was shaken after they raised their voices to God in Spirit-empowered prayer.
+The believers were filled with the Holy Spirit and began to speak the message of God with boldness.

 We have a modern-day example of Spirit-led prayer overcoming demonic strongholds over a city in Argentina.
-In the book by C. Peter Wagner, Warfare Prayer pages 30-34, there is the story of a strategy to reach the city of Resistencia in the northern province of Chaco, Argentina.
+In the book by C. Peter Wagner, Warfare Prayer pages 30-34; there is the story of a strategy to reach the city of Resistencia in the northern province of Chaco, Argentina.
 Ed Silvoso, an Argentinean evangelist, initiated a three-year plan to change the spiritual atmosphere over the city so that people could hear and respond to the Gospel.
 As of the beginning of 1990, fewer than 6,000 of its 400,000 population were evangelical believers, a mere 1.5 percent.
-He moved members of his Harvest Evangelism team into Resistencia and for over a year laid a foundation of prayer, spiritual warfare, and leadership training.
-They had Cindy Jacobs, a lady gifted with intercessory prayer, lead two seminars on warfare prayer.
-The people responded well and wanted to take authority over their city the next morning.
+Silvoso moved his Harvest Evangelism team members into Resistencia and laid a foundation of prayer, spiritual warfare, and leadership training for over a year.
+The people responded well and wanted to take authority over their city the following day.

-A large number of citizens of Resistencia were so devoted to San La Muerte that they had little bone images of his idol surgically implanted under their skin or under their nipples, believing the false promise that this will assure them of a "good death."
-Other spirits of equal rank turned out to be Pombero, a spirit of division who brought terror, especially to children during the siesta time and at night; Curapi, a spirit of sexual perversion, the Queen of Heaven, a religious spirit, who had perverted the true character of the traditional church; and the spirit of Freemasonry, a cleverly disguised form of occult power.
-Surprisingly, the images of these spirits and their activities were depicted on several large folk art murals in the central plaza of the city.
+A large number of citizens of Resistencia were so devoted to San La Muerte that they had tiny bone images of his idol surgically implanted under their skin or their nipples, believing the false promise that this would assure them of a "good death."
+Other spirits of equal rank turned out to be Pombero, a spirit of division who brought terror, especially to children during the siesta time and at night; Curapi, a spirit of sexual perversion, the Queen of Heaven, a religious spirit, who perverted the true character of the traditional church; and the spirit of Freemasonry, a cleverly disguised form of occult power.
+Surprisingly, the images of these spirits and their activities were depicted on several large folk art murals in the city's central plaza.

-Now, I certainly do not advocate any single person taking on spirits in this way.
-These believers were over eighty people in one accord and Spirit-led in what they were doing.
-I am using the story to illustrate the fact that these things are real and that Jesus has won the victory over them at the cross.
-When the Body of Christ works together under godly inspired leadership, whole towns and cities are won to Christ.
+I certainly do not encourage any person on their own to take on evil spirits in this way.
+These believers were over eighty people in one accord and Spirit-led in what they did.
+I am using the story to illustrate that these things are real and that Jesus has won the victory over them at the cross.
+When the Body of Christ works together under godly inspired leadership, whole towns and cities can be won to Christ.
 Are you a part of a biblical expression of Jesus Christ in your town or city?
 If not, begin to seek the Lord to show you where you are to fellowship.
 We need each other.
 It has always been the pattern.
 Something special happens when God’s people stand together in unity.
-It is essential that you have other believers in Christ around you.
-Being accountable somewhere is a strong defense to you as a believer.
-It keeps you from being isolated and, therefore, more vulnerable.
-If you are not yet a believer, perhaps today is your day.
-The Bible says that today is the day of salvation (2 Corinthians 6:2).
-Why not reach out to Him with all your heart today?
+You must have other believers in Christ around you.
+Being accountable somewhere is a solid defense for you as a believer.
+It keeps you from being isolated and vulnerable.

-Question 3) If the leaders of the church in your city or town called for massive intercessory prayer, such as that spoken of above, would you go?
+Question 3) If the church leaders in your city or town called for massive intercessory prayer, such as that spoken of above, would you go?
 Would you be reluctant to pray out loud?
-What would it take to move you to a place where you could cry out to God in prayer with others as described in the above passage in Acts?
+What would it take to move you to a place where you would cry out to God in prayer with others as described in the above passage in Acts?

-Although Paul does not mention this weapon of the Spirit in his letter to the Ephesians, I think there is a case for bringing it into view when talking about the weapons of the believer.
+Although Paul does not mention this weapon of the Spirit in his letter to the Ephesians, I think there is a case for bringing it into view when talking about the believer's weapons.

 1Now in the church at Antioch there were prophets and teachers: Barnabas, Simeon called Niger, Lucius of Cyrene, Manaen (who had been brought up with Herod, the tetrarch) and Saul.
 2While they were worshiping the Lord and fasting, the Holy Spirit said, “Set apart for me Barnabas and Saul for the work to which I have called them.”
 3So after they had fasted and prayed, they placed their hands on them and sent them off (Acts 13:1-3).

-Worship was indeed a weapon used against a demonically inspired attack on Israel by a considerable army formed by a union between the Moabites, Ammonites, and Meunites in 2 Chronicles 20.
+Worship was a weapon used against a demonically inspired attack on Israel by a large army formed by a union between the Moabites, Ammonites, and Meunites in 2 Chronicles 20.
 Jehoshaphat, the king of Judah at the time, gathered all the people to Jerusalem, and they all began to cry out to the Lord in intense prayer, confessing their inability to defend their families against the attack.
-God spoke prophetically to them while they were fasting and praying to God for deliverance.
+God spoke prophetically to them while fasting and praying to God for deliverance.

 Do not be afraid or discouraged because of this vast army.
 For the battle is not yours, but God’s.
 16Tomorrow march down against them.
 They will be climbing up by the Pass of Ziz, and you will find them at the end of the gorge in the Desert of Jeruel.
 17You will not have to fight this battle.
 Take up your positions; stand firm and see the deliverance the Lord will give you, Judah and Jerusalem.
 Do not be afraid; do not be discouraged.
 Go out to face them tomorrow, and the Lord will be with you (2 Chronicles 20:15-17).